 Studying Me, Transcending Me

-That said, particularly in the West, we’re all raised and conditioned to be very aware of ‘me’ – my needs, my health, my talents, my individuality, my personal creative expression.
-So to get from this glorified, conditioned and almost “worshiped” me to “non-me” is quite a journey.
+That said, particularly in the West, we’re all raised and conditioned to be very aware of ‘me’ – my needs, my health, my talents, my individuality, and my personal creative expression.
+So to get from this glorified, conditioned, and almost “worshiped” me too “non-me” is quite a journey.